-Michael Owen was hardly a roaring success in his four years at Newcastle United, but as the last player to break their transfer record, he also represents the end of a halycon period fans would love to return to now.
+Michael Owen was hardly a roaring success in his four years at Newcastle United, but he is the embodiment of the end of a halcyon period for the club.

-Let me take you back to that summer.
+Let’s go back to the summer of 2005.
 Graeme Souness had replaced Sir Bobby Robson as Newcastle manager a year previously and overseen a decline from fifth to fourteenth in the 2004-05 season which peaked with team-mates Kieron Dyer and Lee Bowyer fighting each other during a 3-0 home defeat to Aston Villa.

 Enter stage left, Michael Owen.